lsalamuni/Milanovic-2015---replication/README.md

-All informatino is available at the README.pdf file =)
+All information is available at the README.pdf file =)